Special routes of U.S. Route 1: Route description

 Past MD 450, US 1 Alt. curves north and its name changes to Baltimore Avenue passing industrial areas on the east and the Old Port of Bladensburg Community Park on the west.
 The route leaves Bladensburg at its crossing over the Northeast Branch and enters the city of Hyattsville.
 The route narrows to a two-lane undivided road and continues through a mix of residential, commercial, and industrial areas.
-US 1 Alt. reaches an at-grade railroad crossing with a component of the wye junction between CSX Transportation's Capital Subdivision line and its Alexandria Extension.
+US 1 Alt. reaches an at-grade railroad crossing with a component of the Y junction between CSX Transportation's Capital Subdivision line and its Alexandria Extension.
 A short distance past the crossing, the route enters a long bridge with a sweeping curve that crosses over the Capital Subdivision before the route reaches its northern terminus at US 1 (Baltimore Avenue) in downtown Hyattsville.
 Baltimore Avenue turns northward on US 1, taking over that route name from US 1 Alt. through the northern suburbs of Prince George's County including Riverdale Park, University Park, College Park, Beltsville, and Laurel.